adamfranco/curvature/README.md

 About the "curvature" parameter:
 --------------------------------
-The "curvature" of a way is determined by calculating the ratio of the traveled distance to hypotenuse for every sequence of three points, then adding all of the ratios.
-Sharp curves will have a travelled-distance much greater than the hypotenuse (as well as many coordinate points for a given distance) and will rack up "curvature" much faster than straight roads where there is very little difference between the traveled distance and the hypotenuse.

-The current curvature parameter is certainly not ideal and suggestions for improvement are welcome.
+The "curvature" of a way is determined by iterating over every set of three points in the line.
+Each set of three points form a triangle and that triangle has a circumcircle whose radius corresponds to the radius of the curve for that set.
+Since every line segment (between two points) is part of two separate triangles, the radius of the curve at that segment is considdered to be the average of the radii for its member sets.
+Now that we have a curve radius for each segment we can categorize each segment into ranges of radii from very tight (short radius turn) to very broad or straight (long radius turn).
+Once each segment is categorized its length can be multiplied by a weighting (by default zero for straight segments, 1 for broad curves, and up to 2 for the tightest curves).
+The sum of all of these weighting gives us a number for curvature that corresponds proportionally to the distance (in meters) that you will be in a turn.*

+* If all weights are 1 then the curvature parameter will be exactly the distance in turns.
+The goal of this project however is to prefer tighter turns, so sharp corners are given an increased weight.

 About & License
 ---------------